Race relations in Wisconsin capital are a tale of 2 cities

 The anger resurfaced after George Floyd died last month at the hands of Minneapolis police.

 Protesters have been demonstrating off and on around the state Capitol, mirroring nationwide protests calling for police reform in the wake of Floyd’s death.
-Most of the protests have been peaceful, although some demonstrators have looted stores and clashed with police.
+Most of the protests have been peaceful, although demonstrators clashed with police, and some stores were looted.

 Alderman Samba Baldeh, who is Black and running for the state Assembly, called police earlier this month alleging his white opponent, Walter Stewart, drove by his house with two other white men shooting pictures.
 Baldeh said he confronted Stewart, who said he was taking photos for a campaign ad.